Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Mecanim Runtime.md

 Kinemation includes a Mecanim runtime, so that you can use the old familiar tools in your Latios Framework project.

+Note: Mecanim functionality is **Experimental** in the 0.8 release.
+A design flaw was discovered late in the 0.8 development cycle and this flaw may prevent bugs from being fixed until a new feature release.

 ## Setup

 If you used one of the standard bootstraps, then the Mecanim runtime will